cypherpulse/Foundry-FundMe-Reactjs-Typescript/README.md

 ## ✨ Features

-- **🔗 Wallet Integration**: Seamless connection with Ethereum wallets using Reown AppKit
+- **🔗 Wallet Integration**: Seamless connection with Ethereum wallets using RainbowKit and WalletConnect
 - **📊 Real-time Analytics**: View contract statistics, funding progress, and contributor data
 - **💰 Secure Funding**: Fund projects with ETH, tracked on the blockchain
 - **👥 Contributor Tracking**: Monitor your funding history and contributions